khaledalmaarii/HackTricks-wiki/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-launch-environment-constraints.md

 Now you can use the tool [**trustcache**](https://github.com/CRKatri/trustcache) to get the information in a readable format:

+---

+(Another option could be to use the tool [**img4tool**](https://github.com/tihmstar/img4tool), which will run even in M1 even if the release is old and for x86\_64 if you install it in the proper locations).

+Now you can use the tool [**trustcache**](https://github.com/CRKatri/trustcache) to get the information in a readable format:
 ```bash
 # Install
 wget https://github.com/CRKatri/trustcache/releases/download/v2.0/trustcache_macos_arm64